samer--/bbc/README.md

 ## swiplayer - Prolog-based web server for exploring BBC content

-This not even quarter-baked, just the beginnings of an idea -- come bake later!
+This not even quarter-baked, just the beginnings of an idea -- come back later!